s2e-systems/dust-dds/dds/docs/software_design.md

 6. *Get key from serialized key fields* - This is the operation that allows retrieving the key from the serialized Foo key fields.
 This is used to identify the instance a specific Data submessage with only key (e.g. for unregister or dispose) refers to when received on the Data Reader side.
 This is represented by the `DdsGetKeyFromSerializedKeyFields` trait.
 7. *Has key* - This is the operation that allows determining whether a type is Keyed or not.
 This is represented by the `DdsHasKey` trait.

-Any type Foo implementing these traits can be used to create a DataWriter<Foo> and DataReader<Foo> and have its information communicated using the DustDDS.
+Any type Foo implementing these traits can be used to create a DataWriter<Foo> and DataReader<Foo> and have its information communicated using DustDDS.

 ### Listeners